shreekumar3d/voter-list/README.md

     - The range for this full constituency is (1,348) - approx 5 MB every file.

+The voter lists are fetched to the directory 'ceo-files'.

 Next, convert the PDF into a "decoded text" form

     $ ./convert.sh

-This will create a directory "conv" with equivalent PDF files that contain decoded text.
+This will create a directory "converted" with equivalent PDF files that contain decoded text.

 Next, generate the list